 Field Description MAC-Based Authentication (Optional) Select this option to enable MBA.
 When selected, multi-factor authentication is enabled.
 The following parameter displays when MAC-based Authentication is enabled: MBA Timeout Role.
 Select the role that will be assigned to a wireless client during MAC-based authentication (MBA) if the RADIUS server access request times out.
 If no MBA Timeout Role is selected, then a RADIUS server timeout is treated like an Access-Reject, which prevents the client from accessing the network.
-Other options: Mean a mean of the mea Captive Portal Type CWA AAA Policy Specify the AAA Policy associated with the captive portal.
+Other options: Mean Access and the role options: Mean Access and the role Captive Portal Type CWA AAA Policy Specify the AAA Policy associated with the captive portal.
 Define the RADIUS server used for authentication in the AAA Policy.
 This is the IP address of the captive portal on ExtremeControl.
 Note: Local Network Access Control is not supported.
 Default Auth Role Specify the default authorization role that is configured on ExtremeCloud IQ Controller.
 Default VLAN Specify the default VLAN that is configured on ExtremeCloud IQ Controller Bridged at AC VLANs are supported.